Supreme Court sides with high school cheerleader in free-speech dispute over profane Snapchat rant

 It was supposed to disappear in 24 hours, but her cheerleading coaches were alerted to it, and Levy was suspended from cheerleading for a year — but not from school.

-An appeals court said schools had no authority over student speech that occurs off-campus.
+In a statement Wednesday, Levy said: “Young people need to have the ability to express themselves without worrying about being punished when they get to school.
+I never could have imagined that one simple snap would turn into a Supreme Court case, but I’m proud that my family and I advocated for the rights of millions of public school students.”

+An appeals court had said that schools had no authority over student speech that occurs off-campus.
 But Breyer said the Supreme Court was not willing to go that far.

 “We do not now set forth a broad, highly general First Amendment rule stating just what counts as ‘off campus’ speech and whether or how ordinary First Amendment standards must give way off campus to a school’s special need to prevent … substantial disruption of learning-related activities or the protection of those who make up a school community,” Breyer wrote.